dgirgenti/jinja2-live-parser/README.md

 _(forked from [qn7o/jinja2-live-parser](https://github.com/qn7o/jinja2-live-parser))_

 A lightweight sandbox for [Jinja2](http://jinja.pocoo.org/docs/dev/) and [Nunjucks](https://mozilla.github.io/nunjucks/templating.html) to test that your templates & filters are compliant with both syntaxes.
 All you need is Python, [pip](https://pypi.python.org/pypi/pip), and a web browser.
-Developed with Python 2.7 (I have not verified Python 3 support).
+Developed with Python 2.7 and verified through Python 3.6.5.
 Can parse JSON and YAML inputs.

 ## TODOs